raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_12.md

 ### Create a flow chart

 + Take a fresh sheet of paper or find a clean area on your whiteboard (be sure to copy or take a photo of your first picture before you erase anything).
 Reconfigure the steps and flow into a more ordered diagram, maybe running clockwise around the paper or starting at the top and working downwards.
 Try a few different versions and see which one is the easiest to follow.
 Include a ‘start’ and ‘end’ block to make it very clear where the program begins and finishes.
 Are there any actions that you need to perform at these stages?
-The final result is what is called a flow chart: a diagram of all of a program’s tasks, in the right order, that doesn’t contain any actual programming language commands.
+The final result is what is called a flow chart: a diagram of all of a program’s tasks, in the right order, but doesn’t contain any actual programming language commands.

 ![](images/Astro_Pi_Educator_Focus_Graphics_V6d.png)